example42/puppet-tp/README.md

 Yet Another Puppet Abstraction Layer.

-Tiny Puppet manages the installation and configuration of applications via Puppet.

-It offers a consistent interface to the management of applications, see the [list of supported applications](https://github.com/example42/puppet-tp/tree/master/data).

-It provides a tool set of Puppet defines that allow quick, yet powerful, management of a quickly growing set of applications on different Operating Systems.

-Support for a new application is just a matter of adding Yaml files in a directory.
+Tiny Puppet provides:

+  - A set of defines to quickly manage applications:

+    - tp::install  - Install packages and manage services
+    - tp::conf     - Manage configuration files
+    - tp::dir      - Manage [configuration] directories

+  - Easily expandable support for new applications [list of currently supported ones](https://github.com/example42/puppet-tp/tree/master/data).

+  - Out of the box and easily expandable support for most common Operating Systems

+  - The possibility to customize and use however you need

+Tiny Puppet can coexist smoothly with any Puppet modules setup.

+When used, it replaces or complements the relevant modules.

-Tiny Puppet is intended to be used in abstraction classes: local site modules, custom profiles and stacks.
+As any application module, is intended to be use in higher abstraction classes: local site modules, custom profiles and stacks.

-It's complementary to existing Puppet modules, it can coexist with them, you are free to decide how and where to use ```tp``` defines.

-**Note**: This project is at Alpha stage:
-  - Basic installation and configuration of applications work.
-  - Some features described here are not yet implemented
-  - Ongoing works on various parts

 Tiny Puppet provides the following defines:

 - ```tp::install```.
 It just installs an application and starts its service, by default
 - ```tp::conf```.
 It allows to manage configuration files of an application with whatever method possible for files (as an ERB template, as an EPP template, via the fileserver, managing directly its content...)
 - ```tp::dir```.
 Manages the content of a directory, either sourced from the fileserver or from repositories of most common VCS tools (Git, Mercurial, Subversion, Bazaar, CVS)
 - ```tp::stdmod```.
-(TODO) Manages the installation of an application using StdMod compliant parameters.
+(WIP) Manages the installation of an application using StdMod compliant parameters.
 - ```tp::line```.
 (TODO) Manages single lines in a configuration file
 - ```tp::concat```.
 (TODO) Manages file fragments of a configuration file
 - ```tp::instance```.
 (TODO) Manages an application instance
+- ```tp::puppi```.
+(WIP) Puppi integration (Don't worry, fully optional)

 ## Usage in manifests